 How long is a WCO certificate valid?

 A WCO certificate is valid for three years from the date of issuance.
 The beginning and expiration dates are listed on each certificate.
 It is the responsibility of each WCO to be aware of these dates and apply for renewal when necessary.
 The application is available online, or you can request an application via email at email@example.com or phone at 360-902-2515.
-If you do not renew your certificate within three (3) years after your certificate expiration date, you will be deleted from our records and will have to repeat the WCO course if you wish to be recertified.
 Remember, it is unlawful to trap, harass, or otherwise control wildlife on the property of another for a fee without a valid WCO certification.

 My WCO certificate has expired.
 How do I renew it?